Conserved Charges in Extended Theories of Gravity: Introduction

-The next generalization was that of the AD mass for asymptotically de Sitter or anti-de Sitter spacetimes.
-Abbott and Deser were interested in the stability of the de Sitter spacetime; and hence, constructed a conserved quantity.
-But, we know that strictly speaking for de Sitter spacetime, which has a cosmological horizon, this quantity only makes an approximate sense: There is no conserved energy for a say black hole in a de Sitter spacetime.
-But, the AD expression is well-defined for anti-de Sitter spacetimes which have a spatial infinity at which surface integrals can be defined in a coordinate invariant manner.
+The next generalization was that of the AD \cite{Abbott} mass for asymptotically de Sitter or anti-de Sitter spacetimes.
+In fact, Abbott and Deser were interested in the stability of the de Sitter spacetime; however, the AD expression is also well-defined for anti-de Sitter (AdS) spacetimes which have a spatial infinity at which the surface integrals can be defined in a coordinate invariant manner.
+Following the Regge-Teitelboim \cite{Regge:1974zd}, the extension of the Hamiltonian approach to the anti-de Sitter spacetime was given bu Henneaux and Teitelboim in \cite{hen84}, and more recently in \cite{jamsin} which also includes relevant references.

-As higher derivative theories, modified theories picked up interest due to their potential to behave better at high and low energies where Einstein's gravity suffer, construction of conserved quantities in these theories became important.
-Deser and Tekin extended the AD Killing charge construction for gravity theories that have quadratic or more powers in spacetimes which are asymptotically AdS.
+The next development, which is the main focus of this review, was the construction of conserved charges in generic higher curvature theories in various dimensions using the AD methods.
+These higher derivative theories picked up interest due to their potential to behave better at high and low energies where Einstein's gravity suffer; hence, the construction of conserved quantities in these theories became important.
+The Hamiltonian treatment following \cite{Regge:1974zd,hen84} in the extended gravity theories is highly complicated due to their higher derivative nature.
+On the other hand, the AD approach is relatively straightforward.
+Deser and Tekin \cite{Deser_Tekin-PRL,Deser_Tekin-PRD} extended the AD Killing charge construction for gravity theories that have quadratic or more powers in spacetimes which are asymptotically AdS.
 It is important to understand that the cosmological constant plays a crucial role in all these conserved quantities.
 For example, generically for a nonzero cosmological constant $\Lambda$, a term in the action of the form $\alpha\left({\rm Riem}\right)^{n}$ contributes to the conserved charges as much as $\alpha\Lambda^{n-1}$ times the Einstein's theories contribution.
 Therefore, a given spacetime might have quite different conserved quantities in different theories.

+We would like make one disclaimer before we lay out the computations leading to the conserved quantities in generic gravity theories: our basic tool is the Killing charge construction as employed most clearly in \cite{Abbott,Deser_Tekin-PRD}.
+As our main focus is generic higher derivative theories, the review basically evolves around the AD work and its extension the ADT work.
+Of course there are other approaches to the same problem which we have not followed here such as the works of \cite{Magnon,HawkingHorowitz,97,Aros,40}; elsewhere comparisons of various methods are discussed in detail; see for example \cite{Hollands} by Hollands, Ishibashi and Marolf.
+For a recent review on conserved charge and related topics in general relativity, please see \cite{Tekin_et_al}, \cite{Banados_rev}, and \cite{Compere}.